inasafe/inasafe-doc/docs/source/training/socialisation/overview.rst

 Indonesia faces significant risk of loss of lives and challenges to development progress as a result of natural disasters.
-The development of contingency plans is seen as an important step to strengthen disaster risk reduction programs.However this can only be effective when contingency plans utilises realistic hazard scenario.
-Realistic hazard scenarios require scientific, sound and up-to-date data related to sources of hazard and elements of exposure.
+The development of contingency plans is seen as an important step to strengthen disaster risk reduction programs.
+However this can only be effective when contingency plans utilises realistic hazard scenario.
+Realistic hazard scenarios require scientific, sound and up-to-date data hazard information as well as up-to-date, scale appropriate exposure.
 Such map-based contingency plans offer accurate and comprehensive results in calculating minimum relief items, identifying safe places, and sectorial planning.